hyperledger/fabric-test/README.md

 ### Update git submodules (Optional)
 The fabric-test repository contains submodules of other Hyperledger Fabric projects that are used in testing.
 Tests may be run with the submodule commit levels saved with the commit-level of fabric-test.
-Or, the git submodules may be updated to run tests with the bleeding edge of development master branches.
+Or, the git submodules may be updated to run tests with the bleeding edge of development main branches.
 If you would like to update the git submodules, use the following command:
 ```
-  git submodule foreach git pull origin master
+  git submodule foreach git pull origin main
 ```
 **Note: When making changes for committing to a submodule (for example, fabric code), then make the change in the actual repository and not here in the submodules.
 This makes managing changes much easier when working with submodules.**